 Water temperatures are measured at most of the water-quality stations.
-In addition, water temperatures are taken at the time of discharge measurements for water-discharge stations.
+In addition, water temperatures are taken at time of discharge measurements for surface-water stations.
 For stations where water temperatures are taken manually once or twice daily, the water temperatures are taken at about the same time each day.
 Large streams have a small diurnal temperature change; shallow streams may have a daily range of several degrees and may follow closely the changes in air temperature.
 Some streams may be affected by waste-heat discharges.

 At stations where recording instruments are used, either mean temperatures or maximum and minimum temperatures for each day are published.
-Water temperatures measured at the time of water-discharge measurements are on file in the Virginia District Office.
-(Address on back of title page.)
+Water temperatures measured at the time of water-discharge measurements are on file in the Idaho office.